internetimagery/go/README.md

 * Play with your friends on the same computer.
 * Make a move.
 Copy the URL and paste it into your favourite message service (forum / email / etc) to share your game.
 * Use your browsers Back / Forward buttons to follow the games progress.
+* Drag / Drop a game SGF file onto the board to view that game.

 ### Building